Holt Collier: Biography

 During Reconstruction, Collier was tried by a military tribunal in Vicksburg for the murder of a white man, Captain James King.
-The accusation may have stemmed from King's advocacy for the use of Freedmens Bureau labor on the Hinds plantation.
+The accusation may have stemmed from King's advocacy for using Freedmens Bureau labor on the Hinds plantation.
 After his acquittal, Collier left the state upon the advice of William Alexander Percy of Greenville, who was later the last U.S. senator from Mississippi elected by a state legislature.

 According to Roosevelt, Collier killed more than three thousand bears during his lifetime.
 Such was Collier's fame among big-game hunters that Major George M. Helm asked him to serve as President Theodore Roosevelt's tracker during his famous Mississippi bear hunt of 1902.
-The hunt was very high profile, attended by noted big-game hunters, among whom was John Avery McIlhenny of Avery Island, Louisiana, who had served with Roosevelt in the Rough Riders during the Spanish–American War.
+The hunt was very high profile, and attended by noted big-game hunters, among whom was John Avery McIlhenny of Avery Island, Louisiana, who had served with Roosevelt in the Rough Riders during the Spanish–American War.

 On that hunt, Collier and his tracking dogs cornered a large male bear, which Collier tied to a tree.
 By Collier's account, when the President arrived, Collier told him not to shoot the bear while it was tied up, and Roosevelt complied.
 The Washington Post and other newspapers publicized Roosevelt's compassion for the animal, and an editorial cartoon of the event by Clifford Berryman titled "Drawing the line in Mississippi" which erroneously depicted the bear as a cub, eventually gave rise to the "Teddy Bear" phenomenon.

 Teddy Roosevelt was greatly impressed with Collier's abilities.
-He served again as Roosevelt's tracker during a Louisiana bear hunt of 1907.
+He served again as Roosevelt's tracker during a Louisiana bear hunt in 1907.
 Holt Collier National Wildlife Refuge in Mississippi is named in his honor.
 He died in 1936 and is interred in Greenville, Mississippi.